On the equivalence of contraction and Koopman approaches for nonlinear stability and control: Preliminaries

-In \cite{MANSLO2018,MANSLO}, contraction analysis was extended to the nonlinear control, as a {\em constructive} method, a benefit of which relies on its convex representation with high computational efficiency.
-The key notion there is the control contraction metric (CCM), which is related to the \emph{universal stabilisability}---a property characterising if we are able to find a feedback law to track any feasible trajectories asymptotically.
-Its strong version is briefly given below.
+In \cite{MANSLO2018,MANSLO}, contraction analysis was extended to the problem of nonlinear control as a {\em constructive} method, a benefit of which is its convex representation enabling computational methods for synthesis.
+The key there is the control contraction metric (CCM), which is related to \emph{universal stabilizability} -- a property characterizing if one can find a feedback law to track any feasible trajectories asymptotically.
+We discuss the problem of stabilization in Section \ref{sec51}.